saklani/nova/packages/nova/README.md

 # Nova

 Nova can be used to generate eth wallets, sign transaction, and send them.
-It also implements some cryptographic functions, convenient types conversion extensions, and  part of the Ethereum JSON-RPC API specification.
+It also implements part of the Ethereum JSON-RPC API specification.

 ## Account
 The library has built-in support for managing ethereum private keys, and signatures.